morsyxbt/Dobby-Copilot-Bot/README.md

 * Use your own `.env` file so you don't leak your Bot token and API key - 100% safe
 ---

-## Follow the guide to run the bot locally :
+## Follow the guide to run the bot locally using terminal:

 #### Install Python & Dependencies
 - Make sure you have Python 3.10+ installed